AutoScout24/showcar-storage/readme.md

   Returns the reference to the respective store, i.e. `someStore`.

-## installation
+## Installation

 ### How to install:

-  To install showcar-icons within your project use bower.
+  To install showcar-storage within your project use bower.

   `bower install --save git@github.com:AutoScout24/showcar-storage.git`

-## contributing
+## Contributing

 ### How to contribute: